CurrencyFinn/TermSymbolCpp/README.md

 # TermSymbolsCPP

-TermsymbolsCPP is a library that uses C++ to generate all possible configuration of the complex.
+TermsymbolsCPP is a library that uses C++ to generate all possible configuration of a multi-electron atom.
 With the use of the angular momentum quantum number, l, and the amount of valence electrons a table is generated.

 ## Usage